Find the Stones

 12. Machrie - William McTaggart

 This marker is in a small lay-by on the coastline at Machrie, just beyond the bus stop and the Machrie Moor Road junction, heading south.
 Further parking is at Machrie golf course and Tea Room, just past the marker.
+The tearoom is great for meals, sandwiches, coffee and cake.
 There are extensive views across the Kilbrannan Sound to Kintyre and the Auchagallon Stone Circle (Historic Scotland) is a short walk away inland (open year-round).

 BUS ROUTE 324